 In my opinion, Chelsea’s defence needs too many improvements for Thiago to have a good debut season.
 Thiago’s age is also a major factor, while he may still be physically conditioned than a lot of defenders playing in the Premier League he still has to adapt to Premier League football at the same time he has to adapt to the decline of his athletism.

-I don’t think Thiago Silva will have a terrible season but I feel Thiago will suffer from a combined of Chelsea’s defence relying on him, while he’s trying to get to grasp of Premier League football himself.
+I don’t think Thiago Silva will have a terrible season but I feel Thiago will suffer from a combination of Chelsea’s defence relying on him, while he’s trying to get to grips of Premier League football himself.

 Season prediction: 6/10